kevinding0218/InterviewDocuments/Q and A/Interview - Web API.md

 - 5XX: Unexpected error/Internal server error
 ## .Net Core Dependency Injection
 ### [**.Net Core self dependency injection lifetime types**](https://devblogs.microsoft.com/cesardelatorre/comparing-asp-net-core-ioc-service-life-times-and-autofac-ioc-instance-scopes/):
-1. **AddSingleton**
-- Objects are the same for every request during the application lifetime
+1. **AddSingleton**- Objects are the same for every request during the application lifetime
  - creates a single instance throughout the application.
 It creates the instance for the first time and reuses the same object in the all calls.
 	- **Autofac -> InstancePerDependency()**
 		- A unique instance will be returned from each object request.
 2. **AddTransient**